lipido/mvcblog/README.md

 # TODO

 - Add a decent CSS.
-- Include the URL rewritting mechanism to get pretty urls.
+- Include the URL rewriting mechanism to get pretty urls.